chaBotsMX/chaBots-NERV-WRO-Future-Engineers-2025/README.md

 ## 6. Code Overview <a name="code-overview"></a>

 This is an autonomous robot developed with ROS2 using Python.
 The robot can navigate autonomously, detect obstacles, and detect colored objects.
+We decided on using ROS2 since it allows us to develop the different features of our robot modularly, which also makes each component and feature more manageable.

 ### 6.1.
 System Architecture